 Artland: An Installation by Do Ho Suh and Children, 2022. © Do Ho Suh.
-Courtesy the artist and Lehmann Maupin, New York, Seoul, and London.
+Courtesy the artist and Lehmann Maupin, New York, Hong Kong, Seoul, and London.
 (Photo: Prudence Cuming Associates, London)

-During the Education Center's reopening weekend, a series of free events will invite Museum Members, school partners, families, and general audiences to preview the transformed space and learn about its programs.
-A daylong celebration on Saturday, January 27, will welcome visitors into the new center to enjoy art-making, music, and giveaways, followed by an artist talk at 3pm dedicated to intergenerational collaboration, featuring Nona Faustine and her daughter, Queen Ming.
+During the education center's reopening weekend, a series of free events will invite Museum Members, school partners, families, and general audiences to preview the transformed space and learn about its programs.
+A daylong celebration on Saturday, January 27, begins with a ribbon-cutting ceremony, after which visitors will be invited into the three new studios to enjoy art-making, pop-up talks, and other activities.
 On Sunday, January 28, the Museum will host an edition of the popular Sunday Art series in honor of Lunar New Year.
 Held 2-4 pm, this drop-in program will include art-making with teaching artists as well as a lion dance performance by the Chinese Freemasons Athletic Club.